-Although Residential meters and commercial meters are scheduled to be read every month there are times when a meter cannot be read usually due to inclement weather.
-In this case bills may be estimated.
+Although residential and commercial meters and commercial meters are scheduled to be read every month, there are times when a meter cannot be read usually due to inclement weather.
+In this case, bills may be estimated.
 Estimated consumption will typically be higher or lower than usual consumption.
 This means that when the next reading is taken, customers can expect a somewhat higher or lower bill, due to catching up to total consumption used from the last actual reading to the present reading.

 Residential customers in the Yorkshire Service Area receive refuse collection service from the Service Authority through an independent contractor.
 The monthly fee is $13.00.
 Refuse fees are subject to change based on the Authority’s subcontract.

-No. At the present time we do not have budget billing.
+No, at the present time we do not offer budget billing.

 Automatic bank drafting is a free and easy way to pay your monthly bill.
 Simply fill out a draft agreement form by clicking here to sign up online.
 If you prefer, you may mail your form to our office.
 It takes approximately two to three weeks to process the request.
-Once it is in place, you will continue to receive your monthly statement, which will read “Your bank account will be drafted for $xx.xx on mm/dd/yy.
+Once it is in place, you will continue to receive your monthly statement which will contain the following notice: “Your bank account will be drafted for $xx.xx on mm/dd/yy."
 Until this notice appears, you will need to continue to pay your bill as you normally would.
-You can end the service at any time by submitting your request in writing to one of our Customer Service Representatives.
+You can end the service at any time by submitting your request in writing to Customer Service or through our website at www.pwcsa.org.

-No. When the water is turned on, a PWCSA service technician must get an accurate meter reading to establish the baseline for future billing.
-Also meters are the property of PWCSA, so tampering with this equipment is strictly prohibited to ensure meters function properly and customer are billed accurately.
+No. When the water is turned on, a Service Authority technician must obtain an accurate meter reading to establish the baseline for future billing.
+Also meters are the property of the Service Authority, so tampering with this equipment is strictly prohibited to ensure meters function properly and customers are billed accurately.

 Yes.
-If you believe you have a leak at the meter you may contact a Customer Service Representative at 703-335-7950 who can arrange for a field technician to visit and check your meter for leaks.
+If you believe you have a leak at the meter, you may contact Customer Service at (703) 335-7950 during normal business hours, Monday through Friday 8:00 a.m. to 5:00 p.m. to arrange for a Field Technician visit to check your meter for leaks.

 No. Meter readers are not equipped to accept payment.
 For a full list of payment options, click here.